Body Worlds: Press limitations

 Von Hagens has maintained tight copyright control over pictures of his exhibits.
 Visitors were not allowed to take pictures, and press photographers were required to sign restrictive agreements permitting only a single publication in a defined context, followed by a return of the copyright to von Hagens.
 Because of a similar agreement applied to sound bites (O-Töne, in German) a German press organization suggested that the press refrain from reporting about the exhibition in Munich in 2003.
 In recent years, the restriction on photography has been relaxed for personal non-publication use only.

 Sale of plastinates

-Von Hagen’s Plasination website offers plastinated pieces for sale.
+Von Hagen's website offers plastinated pieces for sale.
 There are a wide range of products from plastinated fruit jewelry to entire humans.
 Although some of the pieces require purchasers to be a qualified user—those intending to use the pieces for "research, educational, medical or therapeutic purposes"—many pieces, including animal testicles and baby chicks, require no authorization.
 There are also extremely realistic plastinate impressions of human hearts and slices (including one slice of copulating humans) for sale to the general public.